Folio · The Inaugural Issue

 What I'd actually fallen for wasn't Yunnan specifically.
 It was the unfamiliar.
 A coffee almost no one in the US has had, from a culture we knew something about.
 Underneath that, a wider pull.
 I wanted to drink coffees I hadn't tried before, from places most Americans haven't been.
 Yunnan was a specific answer to a more interesting question: what if every month, you got to taste something new, that someone you trust had picked out for you on purpose?

 That's where Folio came from.
-The pivot from Yunnan specialist to monthly curation wasn't a retreat.
-It was a clarification.
+Yunnan specialist became monthly curation.
+Same impulse, broader scope.
 Each issue features a coffee or two we've chosen because they taught us something.
 The story of the producer, the process, what made us pick it.
 We picked it on purpose.
 We'll tell you why.

 Issue Nº 01 had to be the Yunnan coffees.
 They're the reason this exists.
 Next month, we're somewhere else.
 We don't know where yet.
 That's part of the point.